 The domestic dog is an inquisitive and highly social animal which actively seeks information about its surroundings.
 Although much of the day is spent resting, the dog requires a complex physical and social environment during the active phase. (from Code of Practice for the Housing and Care of Animals Bred, Supplied or Used for Scientific Purposes, UK Home Office, 2014)

-The UK Government approved experiments on 3,530 dogs in 2016 alone.
+The UK Government approved experiments on 2496 dogs in 2017.
 Nine out of 10 of them were beagles.
 The beagle is the most popular breed for tests because they are small and docile, so relatively easy to manage.
 Dogs are considered by researchers to be highly suitable for toxicity testing – exploration of what happens to an animal when poisoned.
 To test each dog, doses of chemicals are either force-fed orally via a tube directly into the stomach or injected.
 Assessing the results of toxicity testing involves autopsy, which means that even if the animal survives being poisoned by chemicals they will be killed, usually by asphyxia (to avoid interfering with the information their bodies contain).

 The Home Office suggests methods for managing dogs before testing and death through its Code of Practice for breeding and housing.
 Use of the code is checked by the twenty inspectors who regulate practice for the whole industry.
-Its recommendations include provision of cages with between 0.5 and 2.25 square metres of floor space, depending on each dog’s weight, and lighting controls to simulate day and night cycles.
+Its recommendations include a provision of cages with between 0.5 and 2.25 square metres of floor space, depending on each dog’s weight, and lighting controls to simulate day and night cycles.
 The recommendations also suggest that dogs should ‘where possible be provided with outdoor runs’, a requirement under EU animal welfare directives.
 This is just one of the reasons why the Home Office’s decision on a new breeding facility is so hard to accept…